 |Within 30 days of a change

-All registrants are required to complete annual reporting, including non-practising and retired registrants, by June 30 of each year.
-Registrants whose licence was issued after the reporting period opened will not complete the annual reporting for the current year.
+All registrants are required to complete Annual Reporting, including non-practising and retired registrants, by June 30 of each year.
+Registrants whose licence was issued after the reporting period opened on May 1 will not complete the annual reporting for the current year.